-energy of 1.5 (1) TeV.
-This main linac length would be achievable with the nominal C^3 operating gradient of 120 (155) MeV/m and a fill factor of $\sim 90\%$.
+a 30 (20) km tunnel constructed for ILC including the main linac and beam delivery system (BDS).
+For e^+e^- collisions, a center of mass energy upgrade to 3 (2) TeV is presently considered the limit 7655 for a practical beam delivery system that accounts for beamsstrahlung effects.
+This BDS would need to be on the order of 2 km per side leaving 13 (7) km of tunnel to reach the colliding beam energy of 1.5 (1) TeV.
+This main linac length would be achievable with the nominal C3 operating gradient of 120 (155) MeV/m and a fill factor of ~90%.
 A summary of the parameters is shown in Table 15.6.